 This is Kala.
 She was born to Dalit parents who are manual scavengers.
 They clean sewers by hand to earn a few rupees every day.
 As outcasts, her parents were desperate to earn favor with their god in hopes of improving their situation.
-So when villagers approached her parents about dedicating her as a Jogini, they agreed.
+So when villagers approached her parents about dedicating her to a life of ritualized prostitution, they agreed.

 As a young girl, Kala woke up screaming nearly every night, unable to sleep and shaking with fear.
 Even as a little girl, something inside her knew she was headed into a horrible life of ritualized prostitution.